 BIRTH OF THE RITUALS arises from a genuine need to contribute and has been built as a vehicle which to channel that need.

-Accepting this means the disappearance of those professionals, turned de facto into nothing more than trend managers, easily replaceable by artificial intelligence and algorithms.
+Accepting this implies the disappearance of these professionals, turned de facto into nothing more than mere trend managers, easily replaceable by artificial intelligence and algorithms.
+It reveals a myopic perception, focused on immediacy, that ignores the meaning of art.
+Art has always pointed beyond, pushing human beings forward.

+BIRTH OF THE RITUALS vindicates those "useful" actors that really enrich the value chain of the music business, bringing relevant novelties to their audiences.
 It is obvious that both concert venues and festivals, as well as the different intermediaries in the industry, must bet on what is known, profitable and safe.
 But managers, agencies and programmers with a medium and long-term vision cannot fail to invest in the only thing that will ensure their future.
 The only thing that justifies and gives meaning to their existence!

 This is my stake.
 My purpose as a musician and as a listener.